Zamiell/stardew-valley/Min-Max_Guide.md

 * Check the garbage can next to Lewis' house.
 * Meet Evelyn + Caroline + Jodi + Vincent + Harvey west of Lewis' house.
 * Meet Leah + Pierre inside of Pierre's General Store.
+* Check the garbage can next to the Saloon.
+* Meet Gus in the Saloon.
 * Check the garbage can next to George's house.
 * Meet George + Alex inside of their house.
 (Alex finishes his workout and leaves his room at 4 PM.)
-* Check the garbage can next to the Saloon.
-* Meet Gus + Emily in the Saloon.
 * Go back to the farm.
 * Empty your inventory.
 Keep the tools.
 * Clear a path to the Backwoods.
 Exit to the Backwoods around 6:10 PM.